 Gluten-Free Chocolate Cupcakes

 Close-up of several gluten-free chocolate cupcakes topped with swirled chocolate buttercream frosting in white cupcake liners on a white background.

 If you’re a chocolate lover like me, these cupcakes check all the boxes—they’re rich, deeply chocolatey, and unbelievably moist.
 The batter comes together in just a few simple steps with ingredients you probably already have in your pantry.
 I actually adapted this recipe from my gluten-free chocolate cake, which has been a reader favorite for years.
 I knew I needed a cupcake version that would be just as easy and dependable—and this is it.
 They’re perfect for birthdays, holidays, or any celebration, and you can even make them dairy-free without sacrificing flavor or texture.
+If you want to take your chocolate cupcakes over the top, then these s’mores cupcakes with marshmallow buttercream are truly decadent.
 And if you’re more of a vanilla fan, don’t worry—I have gluten-free vanilla cupcakes that are just as soft, fluffy, and reliable.

+Gluten-Free Chocolate Cupcakes